 A ready made-lawn

 Everyone wants their landscaping completed all at once but grass takes time to grow.
-Ready-made lawn, which often comes in 1m rolls has been a popular lawn solution in New Zealand however it does come at a cost of approx. $10-$13 per square meter of lawn after preparation.
-Anyone can lay a roll of ready lawn but there’s an art to ensure you’re not spending your landscaping budget on a bumpy lawn in three months time.
+Ready-made lawn, which often comes in 1m rolls has been a popular lawn solution in New Zealand however it does come at a cost of approx. $10-$13 per square meter of the lawn after preparation.
+Anyone can lay a roll of the ready lawn but there’s an art to ensure you’re not spending your landscaping budget on a bumpy lawn in three months’ time.

 How much does a deck cost to build in New Zealand?

 Decks are in Kiwis DNA.
 Whether it’s for relaxing, entertaining or enjoying an outdoor BBQ on, a deck can be the finishing touch to creating a great outdoor area for your home.
 There are a few unwritten rules to building a quality deck including timber quality, timber type and costs.

 When it comes to a long-lasting deck, high-quality timber is a must.
 It can be very easy to save a few cents on each lineal meter of timber but it will cost you in maintenance and at very worse, your whole deck.
 We suggest either reviewing the size of the deck if budget is an issue or taking away some features.